-Sheikh Ahmad Muhammad Al-Tayyeb was appointed as Grand Sheikh of Al-Azhar in March 2010, after the passing of his predecessor, Dr Muhammad Sayyid Tantawi.
-Al-Tayyeb was formerly the president of the Al-Azhar for seven years and prior to that, served for two years as the most powerful cleric in Egypt as its Grand Mufti.
+Sheikh Ahmad Muhammad al-Tayyeb was appointed as Grand Sheikh of al-Azhar in March 2010, after the passing of his predecessor, Dr Muhammad Sayyid Tantawi.
+Tayyeb was formerly the president of al-Azhar for seven years and prior to that, served for two years as the most powerful cleric in Egypt as its Grand Mufti.

-is scholarly influence as a leading intellectual of Sunni Islam spans the globe.
-He has served as the dean of the Faculty of Islamic Studies in Aswan, and the theology faculty of the International Islamic University in Pakistan.
-He has also taught in universities in Saudi Arabia, Qatar and the United Arab Emirates.
+Scholarly Influence: His scholarly influence as a leading intellectual of Sunni Islam spans the globe.
+He has served as the Dean of the Faculty of Islamic Studies in Aswan, and the theology faculty of the International Islamic University in Pakistan.
+He has also taught in universities in Saudi Arabia, Qatar, and the United Arab Emirates.

-Over the past two years of political uncertainty and unrest in Egypt and in particular during the months that led up to the Egyptian armed forces deposing Muhammed Morsi as President of Egypt, Al-Tayyeb attempted to mediate between Morsi and his Muslim Brotherhood dominated government on one hand and opposition political forces on the other.
-Al-Tayyeb managed by virtue of his personal prestige and the prestige of his office to bring the two sides to participate in a meeting he chaired.
-It was the only time Morsi and the opposition had sat together and given their mutual intransigence.
-Al-Tayeb’s attempt at mediation did not succeed.
-When the Egyptian armed forces overthrew Morsi and his cabinet, Al-Tayyeb appeared the following day alongside the Coptic Patriarch, and other leading figures with the head of the Armed Forces General Al-Sisi.
+Political Stance: Over the past years of political uncertainty and unrest in Egypt and in particular during the months that led up to the Egyptian armed forces deposing Muhammad Morsi as President of Egypt, Tayyeb attempted to mediate between Morsi and his Muslim Brotherhood-dominated government on the one hand and opposition political forces on the other.
+It was the only time Morsi and the opposition sat together and given their mutual intransigence, Tayyeb’s attempt at mediation did not succeed.
+When the Egyptian armed forces overthrew Morsi and his cabinet, Tayyeb appeared the following day alongside the Coptic Patriarch and other leading figures with the head of the Armed Forces General Sisi.
 With his presence and in his brief remarks he effectively acknowledged the legitimacy of the new political order.
-But weeks later when the armed forces moved with brutality against a massive Muslim Brotherhood Sit-In, Al-Tayyeb declared his disapproval of the bloodshed.
-These two seemingly contradictory public expressions following the coup in fact reflect Al-Tayyeb’s principled position.
+But weeks later when the armed forces moved with brutality against a massive Muslim Brotherhood sit-in, Tayyeb declared his disapproval of the bloodshed.
+These two seemingly contradictory public expressions following the coup in fact reflect Tayyeb’s principled position.

-But even before any of these events Al-Tayyeb was the object of Muslim Brotherhood hostility precisely because of his defence of traditional Islam (including its spiritual (Sufi) dimension in the face of the Muslim Brotherhood’s effort to transform Islam from a religion into a power seeking religious ideology.
+But even before any of these events Tayyeb was the object of Muslim Brotherhood hostility precisely because of his defence of traditional Islam (including its spiritual (Sufi) dimension) in the face of the Muslim Brotherhood’s effort to transform Islam from a religion into a power seeking religious ideology.

-Administers the Al-Azhar Education Network: Al-Azhar is currently the largest university in the world, having risen from a group of three schools in the 1950s to its current state with 72 feeder schools, and close to 300,000 students studying there at any one time.
+Administers al-Azhar Education Network: Al-Azhar is currently the largest university in the world, having risen from a group of three schools in the 1950s to its current state with 72 feeder schools, and close to 300,000 students studying there at any one time.
 Including schools that are part of Al-Azhar waqf initiatives, there are close to 2 million students.
-This immense size and grounded respect make the head of Al-Azhar an extraordinarily powerful and academically influential person.
+This immense size and grounded respect make the head of al-Azhar an extraordinarily powerful and academically influential person.